cpruvost/okeautomation/README.md

 ## Run the terraform stack

-Initialize env variables running env-vars-template.ps1 or env-vars-template.sh Do a test awith a terraform plan
+Initialize env variables running env-vars-template.ps1 or env-vars-template.sh Do a test with a terraform plan
 Create the VCN and OKE with terraform apply.
+After that you can destroy all the resources with a terraform destroy.